 If we compared the 15 items that all 3 stores carried, Costco came out ahead at $75.99 for all 15 items.
 Walmart came in second at $89.18 or 17.36% more expensive than Costco.
 Superstore came in last at $94.55 or 24.43% more expensive than Costco.

-Based on the three different scenarios I ran and the respective results, I concluded that Costco is the best place to purchase grocery items based on our household food consumption.
+Based on the three different scenarios I ran and the respective results, I concluded that Costco is the cheapest grocery store in Canada based on our household food consumption.